 After all, they’re a doctor.

 Unfortunately, your patients expect that you went to medical school.
 They expect that you are clinically efficacious.
 They expect that you are a safe clinician.
 They expect that.
 But they’ll judge you.
 They will judge you based on the experience that you deliver.
 Because let’s face it, they’re not medical students.
 They’re not physicians.
 They don’t know how to determine clinical efficacy.
 The only thing they really can tell is did I like the experience in the C 19 economy.
 We’re moving quickly towards the maturity and weaponization of digital health.
 I mean, the good news out of all of this is that we have really accelerated telemedicine and digital health just great.
 But it’s interesting when you look at these platforms, they have social ratings.
 Uh oh, you mean I can rate my doctor and that doctor can have a multi star rating just like products on Amazon?
 That means that the doctor needs to learn how to deliver experiences?
-But you know, one of the things that I’m excited about in the upcoming film, Fixing Healthcare is that we’re talking about the doctor patient relationship.
+But you know, one of the things that I’m excited about in the upcoming film, The Healthcare Cure is that we’re talking about the doctor patient relationship.
 And about reestablishing that beautiful experience.
 Not just from a consumer marketing perspective, but one that gets to understand the patients from the perspective of death ethnography.
 Not based on just data signals and bio signals and disease processes, we need to understand patients at the level of how they live within their tribes and their communities and their families, their stressors and so much more.
 We can only do that when we rearrange the value propositions in healthcare, which of course will happen in the 19th economy.
 So consumerization a big deal.
 In fact, I wrote a great book on it, if I do say so myself, called What Customers rave.
 And the reason I say it’s a great book isn’t because of what I did.
 It’s what I’ve learned from smart people.
 In fact, when I wrote that book, I

 thought I knew what I was doing.